| | | | | | | | | | |

 Vanilla Extract: I like adding a bit of vanilla extract for extra flavor.
 However, if you rather not, or don’t happen to have vanilla on hand, you can feel free to leave it out.

 Pumpkin Puree: I used my homemade pumpkin puree (which is super easy to make, and is free or the additives and preservatives that come with canned pumpkin).
-However, if you only have access to canned pumpkin, it will work just as well.
+However, if you only have access to canned pumpkin puree, it will work just as well.

-Almond Milk: I love using my 5-minute homemade almond milk, but you can use other non-dairy milks such as cashew milk, soy milk, or coconut milk instead.
+Almond Milk: I love using my 5-minute homemade almond milk, but you can use other non-dairy milks such as cashew milk, rice milk, tigernut milk, oat milk or coconut milk instead.
 Alternatively, if you are not lactose-intolerant or vegan, feel free to use normal cow’s milk in equal quantities.

 Maple Syrup: I like using maple syrup as a sweetener in addition to sugar.
-If you prefer, you can also use agave nectar or if you’re not vegan, feel free to swap out the maple syrup for equal amounts of honey too.
+If you prefer, you can also use agave nectar instead.
+Alternatively, if you’re not vegan, feel free to swap out the maple syrup for equal amounts of honey too.
+If you are diabetic or insulin-resistant, I highly recommend that you use maple-flavored monkfruit syrup (a maple syrup substitute that is low glycemic index and will not raise your blood sugar as much).

 Adapted from: Healthy Helper